-Sofia offers a tech-driven solution for analysing and improving curricula through mapping software
+Sofia offers a tech-driven solution for analysing and improving curriculums through mapping software

 “Teeth are always in style” — Dr Seuss